The Comfort Zone Trap: Why Resisting Change Is More Dangerous Than Change Itself

 But because you’re finally feeling what you couldn’t afford to feel before.

-When the Ice Melts, It Floods
+When the Ice Melts, it Floods

 Many people assume that once numbness ends, life will feel warm and colorful again.